On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

 \subsection{Some properties of the graph of the hyperbolic polynomials of Remark \ref{pol-fact} and Theorem \ref{teo-pol-hiper-impares}}

-\begin{itemize} \item Let $f$ be a hyperbolic polynomial.
-The function $F$, which is the restriction of $f$ to the unit circle, $F ( \varphi ) = f (sin \varphi, cos \varphi )$, satisfies, in according to Remark \ref{obs-arnold}, that between each two of its consecutive zeros there is only one critical point.
-Moreover, in according to inequality (\ref{hyper-cond}), its critical points are not degenerate.
-By the homogeneity of $f$, the same behavior occurs in circles of radius $r$.
-In Figure 1, we show the graph of $f(x,y) = (x^2-y^2)(x^2- 4y^2)(x^4 +y^4)$, and in Figure 2 we show the graph of $F$ in the interval $[0,\pi]$.
+\begin{itemize} \item Let $f$ be a hyperbolic polynomial in the family mentioned above, that is, $f = E R,$ where $R$ is the product of non-proportional linear homogeneous polynomials and $E$ denotes some polynomial $E_{2n}$.
+The function $F$, which is the restriction of $f$ to the unit circle, $F ( \varphi ) = f (cos \,\varphi, sin \, \varphi )$, satisfies, according to Remark \ref{obs-arnold}, that between each two of its consecutive zeros there is only one critical point.
+Moreover, according to inequality (\ref{hyper-cond}), its critical points are not degenerate.
+By the homogeneity of $f$, the same behavior occurs on circles of radius $r$.
+In Figure 1, we show the graph of $f(x,y) = (x^2-y^2)(x^2- 4y^2)(x^4 +y^4)$, and in Figure 2 we show the graph of $F$ on the interval $[0,\pi]$.
 Both graphs were done with the Maple software.

-\item In this item we want to describe the topological behavior of the asymptotic curves around the origin.
-The Poincar\'e index of each field of asymptotic directions of the polynomials, $ P_{2k+j}$ and $f_{2k+j}$, at the origin equals to $1-k-\frac{j}{2}$ for $j\in \{1,2\}$ while for ${g_{2n+2}}$, it is $0$.
+\item In this item, we shall prove the following result. \begin{proposition} The foliations of the asymptotic curves of the surface $z = f (x, y)$, and those of the surface $z = R (x, y)$, are topologically equivalent, where $f (x, y) = E(x,y) R(x,y),\,$ $E(x,y)=x^{2m}+y^{2m}$, and $R(x,y)$ is the product of non-proportional real linear homogeneous factors (i.e., $R$ is of the form of one of those in Remark \ref{pol-fact}). \end{proposition}

-In \cite{O-Sa} the authors prove in Theorem 1.1 that the second fundamental form of the $D$-degree homogeneous polynomial $f_m$ of the family (\ref{polis-arnold}) is hyperbolic isotopic to the second fundamental form of $\mbox{Re} (x+i y)^m$ if $m\geq 2, m\leq D \leq m^2$, and $D-m$ is even.
-In this case, a quadratic differential form on $\mathbb R^{2^*}$ is called {\it smooth hyperbolic} if its discriminant is positive at each point on $\mathbb R^{2^*} = \R^ 2\setminus \{(0,0)\}$, and is extended to the origin with a singularity.
-And a {\it hyperbolic isotopy} between two smooth hyperbolic quadratic differential forms $\omega$ and $\delta$ on $\mathbb R^{2^*}$ is a smooth map
+To do this, we will study the fields of asymptotic directions of (the surfaces determined by) the polynomials.
+In \cite{O-Sa}, the authors prove in Theorem 1.1 that the second fundamental form of the surface $z-f_m (x,y)=0,$ where $f_m$ is a homogeneous polynomial of degree $D$ in the Arnold family (\ref{polis-arnold}), is hyperbolic isotopic to the second fundamental form of the surface $z = \mbox{Re} (x+i y)^m$ if $m\geq 2, m\leq D\leq m^2$, and $D-m$ is even.
+In this case, a quadratic form on $\mathbb R^{2^*}$ is called {\it smooth hyperbolic} if its discriminant is positive at each point on $\mathbb R^{2^*} = \R^ 2\setminus \{(0,0)\}$, and is extended to the origin with a singularity.
+We recall that {\it the discriminant of a quadratic form $ a dx^2 + 2 b dx dy + c dy^2$} is $\, b^2- ac.$ And a {\it hyperbolic isotopy} between two smooth hyperbolic quadratic forms $\omega$ and $\delta$ on $\mathbb R^{2^*}$ is a smooth map